Acrylamide is a chemical contaminant of food.

 How do I do this?

-We have also produced an acrylamide due diligence pack which is available free of charge.
-Download here.
-This pack contains information which supplements the guide and will help demonstrate due diligence to Environmental Health Officers.
+We have also produced a due diligence and training due diligence and training pack which contains information and supplements the guide.
+This will help demonstrate due diligence to Environmental Health Officers.